langphil/test-drive/README.md

 * Writing specs before we write code allows us to proceed in tiny, easily-comprehended steps
 * Having a suite of specs gives us the confidence to explore different solutions - we get instant feedback if we break something
 * We have some phenomenal tools to help us do this

+## And finally

+I urge you all to read [I Have No Idea What I’m Doing](http://codon.com/i-have-no-idea-what-im-doing) by [Tom Stuart](https://twitter.com/tomstuart), which explores TDD, Impostor Syndrome, the Dunning-Kruger effect and evolution in a most interesting way